 According to Peta, 91% of the Amazon Rainforest’s Destruction Is Linked to Animal Agriculture.
 (PETA)

-Deforestation, the clearing of trees, is largely due to agricultural farming industries to make room for animals to graze and to plant food for those animals waiting to be slaughtered.
+Animal agriculture has caused the destruction of 91% of the Amazon rainforest.
+Deforestation, the clearing of trees, is largely due to agricultural farming industries to make room for farm animals to graze and to plant food for those animals waiting to be slaughtered.
 Felled trees emit carbon dioxide, which fuels climate change.

 Top Vegan Food Trends in the USA in 2022